sammchardy/python-binance/docs/websockets.rst

 Messages are received as dictionary objects relating to the message formats defined in the `Binance API documentation <https://www.binance.com/restapipub.html#wss-endpoint>`_.

+Websockets are setup to reconnect with a maximum of 5 retries.

 Websocket Update Time
 ---------------------